-Join in the excitement as we bring together the most legendary photos from this year’s record-breaking winter.
+Join in the excitement as we bring together the most legendary photos from the 22/23 record-breaking winter.
 For Ikon Pass holders, this meant the chance to ski, snowboard, and capture every memorable moment all the way into August.

 You, our Ikon Pass community, now hold the power to decide the ultimate champion of the best snowy shot of the season.
 Starting August 14, vote for your favorite photos on each day’s Instagram story.
 Your votes shape the next round, so don’t miss out on helping us crown Snow’s Best image from this unprecedented season.